 There are three ports where a name can be registered - George Town, The Creek and Bloody Bay.
 If a name is not available in one port, it may be available in another.
 If the name is available, an owner can also reserve a name across all three ports.
-A name is reserved for a period of 12 months and may be renewed.
+A name is reserved period for a period of 12 months and may be renewed.
 Names may be requested or reserved by an Owner, Authorised Person, Representative Person, or other party such as a shipyard, particularly in the case of new-build yachts, subject to the approval of the Registrar.

 Dealing Directly with the Registry or via Third Party Service Provider

 An owner may act on his own behalf in registration matters or may appoint an Authorised Person to do so.
 If the owner (individual or body corporate) is not resident on the island, then the owner must appoint a Cayman Representative Person.